-B. METRO shall provide tool insurance to those Employees who receive an annual tool allowance.
+- B. METRO shall provide tool insurance to those Employees who receive an annual tool allowance.
 Coverage will be for actual replacement cost of the inventory on file.
 Except at the discretion of METRO, no claim shall be honored without evidence of forcible entry, unless a police report has been filed.
 METRO shall be liable for any tool boxes damaged or stolen from METRO property.
 Each Employee shall have on file with his/her immediate supervisor an up-to-date inventory of tools designating the type, size and manufacturer.
 Photographs will be accepted.
 METRO shall have the right to inspect the inventory of tools.
-However, an Employee shall be allowed three days after the inspection to locate any tools which s/he claims are missing.

-- C. Each Vehicle Maintenance Employee shall receive his/her choice of coveralls or a clean uniform (pants and shirt) daily. - D. Any Employee who is required to work in inclement weather or hazardous areas will be provided the necessary safety and/or foul weather gear, which may include, but is not limited to, raingear, hat and waterproof boots.
-Each Employee is required to wear boots approved by
+However, an Employee shall be allowed three days after the inspection to locate any tools which s/he claims are missing. - C. Each Vehicle Maintenance Employee shall receive his/her choice of coveralls or a clean uniform (pants and shirt) daily. - D. Any Employee who is required to work in inclement weather or hazardous areas will be provided the necessary safety and/or foul weather gear, which may include, but is not limited to, a rainset, hat, and boots.
+Each Employee is required to wear footgear approved by METRO.
+Each Employee shall be entitled to a METRO voucher to be applied toward purchases of footgear (one pair of boots and cushioned inserts identified on the METRO voucher at time of purchase).
+The maximum METRO contribution paid by such voucher shall be \$200 per Employee as provided in Paragraph E. - E. METRO shall provide and maintain necessary safety clothing, uniforms and equipment.
+Replacement items shall be issued when the item is lost, stolen, damaged or worn out. - F. When an Employee is informed during his/her regular shift that overtime in excess of two hours beyond the end of the regular shift will be required, or when an Employee is called at